layerml/onboarding-project/tutorial2/README.md

 │   │   │   ├── dataset.yaml
 ```
 ## Put relevant contents into these files
->Copy the code blocks below and paste into the respective files.
+>Copy the code blocks below and paste them into the respective files.

 ***is_multi_items.py***
 ```python